kappakant/ifarith-compiler/discussion.md

 about how you would approach doing group code critique.
 What would you do differently next time, what did you learn?

-  We learned how to better work with others in a group code settings, typical diving in straight away was either of our strategys, but with a group porject it was a lot better to plan first what each of us was going to do, either together or sperately.
-We found that ifa file transaltion to be very interesting, as well as the sudo assembely code.
+  We learned how to better work with others in a peer programming setting, typically diving in straight away was either of our strategies, but with a group project it was a lot better to plan first what each of us was going to do, either together or sperately.
+We found the ifa file transaltion to be very interesting, as well as the psuedo assembely code.
 Trying to apporach a critique in the best way I think would either fall down to effecinecy or simplicity.